 Units.
-We are offering up to 2,666,666 Units under this Offering, with each Unit consisting of one (1) share of our Common Stock and one (1) warrant to purchase (1) share of our Common Stock, at a purchase price of [3.00 - 5.00] per Unit.
+We are offering up to 1,600,000 Units under this Offering (at the high end of the current estimated price range for the Units), with each Unit consisting of one (1) share of our Common Stock and one (1) warrant to purchase (1) share of our Common Stock, at a purchase price of \$[3.00 - 5.00] per Unit.
 The exercise price on the warrant included in each Unit will be 200% of the Unit purchase price per share and the warrant is subject to certain redemption provisions as detailed below.
 The warrants will expire five years from the issuance date.